Chantelle Flores

 Book an appointment with the Writing Center by clicking here!

 Hello!
 I'm currently an undergraduate dual degreeing in English and art history at the University of Maine where I work as an embedded ENG 101 and Writing Center tutor.
-On the side, I'm an alto in the University of Maine Singers and a volunteer with the Fogler Library Ambassadors.
+I'm also a volunteer with the Fogler Library Ambassadors, so you might commonly catch me studying in the library.
 In the future, I hope to pursue a path toward an interdisciplinary PhD to become a college professor (and hopefully an author, too!).

-Besides academic projects and writing, I enjoy creative writing and have dabbled in poetry, short story/flash fiction, and memoir.
-When I'm not reading and writing, I love spending time with friends and family (that includes my two cats and rabbit), traveling, and engaging in music and the visual arts.
+Besides academic projects and writing, I enjoy creative writing and have dabbled in poetry, short story, flash fiction, and memoir.
+When I'm not reading and writing, I love spending time with friends and family, traveling, and engaging in music and the visual arts.
 I'd be more than happy to tutor any creative writing, multimedia-based work, and multimodal projects alongside conventional academic essays!

 According to Murphy and Sherwood, tutoring is: